How to remove FluBot from the infected device?

 Go to "Settings", scroll down until you see "Device maintenance" and tap it.

 Tap "Battery" and check the usage of each application.
-Legitimate/genuine applications are designed to use as low energy as possible in order to provide the best user experience and to save power.
+Legitimate/genuine applications are designed to use as little energy as possible in order to provide the best user experience and to save power.
 Therefore, high battery usage may indicate that the application is malicious.

 Check the data usage of various applications: